Qi (pronounced chee) is the word used in Chinese Medicine to describe air, vitality, or oxygen inside and outside the body.

 This amount is determined by the amount of Qi your parents had at the time of your conception.

-This corresponds to the scientific understanding that egg and sperm quality determine the health of the embryo, strength of the pregnancy, and health of the future baby.
-And it’s why in China people prepare for a future pregnancy to try to optimise the babies health before it’s created.
+This corresponds to the modern understanding that egg and sperm quality determine the health of the embryo, strength of the pregnancy, and health of the future baby.
+And it’s why in China people traditionally prepared for a future pregnancy to try to optimise the babies health before it is conceived.

-Once you were conceived you used your mums Qi to further support your own Qi until you were born and able to breathe, eat and drink.
+Once you were conceived you used your mums Qi to further support your own Qi until you were born and able to breathe independently.

 From birth on you were able to support your own Qi by taking it from the outside world through air, food, and fluids.